infrawatch/documentation/README.md

     cd doc-Service-Telemetry-Framework
     make browser

-To build and open PDF version, enter the following command:
+To build and open a PDF version, enter the following command:

     make open-pdf